A characterization of Kazhdan-Lusztig right cells containing smooth elements: Examples of KL right cells with only non-smooth elements

 \end{prop}

-\begin{proof} The subsequence $(k+1,k+2, k-1,k)$ in the rwo word of $P(w)$ makes the pattern $3412$.
-If $k+2$ is after $k-1$ under some actions of Knuth relations, there will exist an increasing subsequence $(1,2,\dots,k-1,k+2,\dots,k+m)$ in the new permutation by lemma \ref{ii1}.
+\begin{proof} The subsequence $(k+1,k+2, k-1,k)$ in the row word of $P$ makes the pattern $3412$.
+If $k+2$ is after $k-1$ under some actions of the Knuth relations, there will exist an increasing subsequence $(1,2,\dots,k-1,k+2,\dots,k+m)$ in the new permutation by Lemma \ref{ii1}.
 The length of this subsequence is $k+m-2$.
-But based on our assumption, it is larger than the length of the frist row.
-This is a contradiction since proposition \ref{rowcolumn}. \end{proof}
+But based on our assumption, it is larger than the length of the first row.
+This is a contradiction since Proposition \ref{rowcolumn}. \end{proof}

 Note that in the above proposition, we have $k\geq m$.